 law practice in Charlotte, which became the first integrated law firm in North

 Carolina.
 In its first decade, the Ferguson, Stein, and Chambers firm did more

 to influence evolving federal civil rights law than any other private law

-and Adam Stein working with the NAACP LDF , helped shape the contours of civil
+and Adam Stein, worked with the NAACP Legal Defense and Educational Fund (LDF) to help shape the contours of civil

 rights law by winning landmark United States Supreme Court rulings in such

 cases as Swann v.
 Charlotte Mecklenburg Board of Education, 402 U.S. 1